-- Clinical research costs - Clinical trial costs
+- Clinical trial costs - Clinical research costs

 For extramural awards with an intragovernmental component, direct transfer of funds from an extramural award recipient to a DOD or other federal agency is not allowed except under very limited circumstances.
 Funding to intramural DOD and other federal agencies will be managed through a direct funds transfer.
 Intramural applicants are responsible for coordinating through their agency's procedures the use of contractual or assistance funding awards or other appropriate agreements to support extramural collaborators.